MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/esr-settings-not-sync-mfa-enabled.md

 ## Resolution

-If your device is configured to require multi-factor authentication on the Azure Active Directory portal, you may fail to sync settings while you sign in to a Windows 10 device using a password.
+If your device is configured to require multi-factor authentication on the Microsoft Entra admin center, you may fail to sync settings while you sign in to a Windows 10 device using a password.
 This type of multi-factor authentication configuration is intended to protect an Azure administrator account.
 Admin users may still be able to sync by signing in to their Windows 10 devices with their Microsoft Passport for Work PIN or by completing multi-factor authentication while accessing other Azure services, such as Microsoft Office 365.

-Sync can fail if the Azure AD Administrator configures the Active Directory Federation Services multi-factor authentication conditional access policy, and the access token on the device expires.
+Sync can fail if the Microsoft Entra Administrator configures the Active Directory Federation Services multi-factor authentication conditional access policy, and the access token on the device expires.
 Make sure that you sign in and sign out using the Microsoft Passport for Work PIN, or complete multi-factor authentication when accessing other Azure services like Office 365.

 ## More Information